yhavinga/jupyter-tensorflow-pytorch-gpu/README.md

 # nvidia-pytorch-scipy-jupyter

-Ubuntu image with Cuda, Pytorch with GPU support, docker-stacks-style jupyter and and conda installation.
+Docker image with Ubuntu, Cuda drivers, Pytorch with GPU support, docker-stacks-style jupyter and and conda installation.

-# For who
+# This image is useful if ..

-If you have a Linux computer with a Nvidia GPU and want to use PyTorch in a Jupyter Notebook or Jupyter Lab environment.
+* You have a Linux computer with a Nvidia GPU
+* You want to use PyTorch in a Jupyter Notebook
+* You want to run experiments with a flexible set of libraries in a dockerized environment
+* You want to run jupyter as unprivileged user (not as root)
+* You want to be able to install conda packages from jupyter

 # On the docker host